FREDVUNI/react-strapi-app/README.md

 4. Configure environment variables:

    - Create a `.env` file and specify any required environment variables.
-For example, if you need to connect to the Strapi backend, provide the API URL.
+For example, provide the API URL if you need to connect to the Strapi backend.

 5. Start the development server: